YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

 * Protocol Errors
 * Session Establishment Errors

 Each type of valid operation may issue an error from any of the above categories in case of a failure.
 Database errors include application errors and database integrity errors; both types of errors are detected by the YottaDB runtime system.
 The GT.CM server does not deal with database errors directly, but passes them back to the client requesting the operation that detected the error.
-YottaDB handles any database errors delivered through the network by GT.CM in a way similar to the way it treats errors detected when GT.CM is not involved.
+YottaDB handles any database errors delivered through the network by GT.CM in a way similar to the way it treats errors that are detected when GT.CM is not involved.

 When GT.CM is in use, YottaDB may deliver errors resulting from network problems.
 Errors detected by the network interface are passed to the component accessing the interface at the time of error.
 In recovering from a network related error, GT.CM sacrifices all LOCKs owned by the client process that receives a network error.
 This should be taken into account if such a process attempts to resume operations involving a database served through the lost connection.